📌 KWIK SUMMARY

 The good news is that indoor cats often survive a good number of living years.
 No, there's no specific number set for them.
 However, the difference between the lifespan of indoor and outdoor cats is quite visible.

-Average Lifespan of Indoor Cats
+What’s the Average Lifespan of an Indoor Cat?

 Why Indoor Cats Live Longer?

-Indoor cats do not have any super strength(though they certainly act like it).
+Indoor cats do not have any super strength (though they certainly act like it).
 The reasons they tend to live longer are rooted in simple logic and consistent care.
 Here's why your house cat has the capacity to have a long lifespan:

 - A lesser amount of Accidents: There are no chances of cars, no predators, and no falling off fences inside the home.